Lithnet Access Manager

 There are several methods you can use to upgrade AMS to version 2, and a few things you will need to plan for.

 • Access Manager v2 requires an SQL server.
-You can either use the built-in Microsoft SQL Express instance, or an external SQL server.
-You'll need to plan for where you will set your database up, and ensure you have an appropriate database backup strategy in place.
+You can either use the built-in Microsoft SQL Express instance, or an external SQL server. , and ensure you have an appropriate database backup strategy in place.

 • If you had deployed AMS in a failover cluster, the shared storage is no longer a requirement, but can remain if you'd like to have a central copy of the log files.